 Windows and Mac OS X: do not provide a console window for standard i/o.
-On Mac OS X this also triggers building an OS X app bundle.
-On Windows this option will be set if the first script is a '.pyw' file.
-This option is ignored in NIX systems.
+On Mac OS this also triggers building a Mac OS .app bundle.
+On Windows this option is automatically set if the first script is a '.pyw' file.
+This option is ignored on NIX systems.

-- -i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe, - ID or FILE.icns or "NONE">
+-i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe,

+ID or FILE.icns or "NONE">

-FILE.ico: apply that icon to a Windows executable.
-FILE.exe,ID, extract the icon with ID from an exe.
-FILE.icns: apply the icon to the .app bundle on Mac OS X. Use "NONE" to not apply any icon, thereby making the OS to show some default (default: apply PyInstaller's icon)
+FILE.ico: apply the icon to a Windows executable.
+FILE.exe,ID: extract the icon with ID from an exe.
+FILE.icns: apply the icon to the .app bundle on Mac OS.
+Use "NONE" to not apply any icon, thereby making the OS to show some default (default: apply PyInstaller's icon)